 * The FBI referred an additional 164 pages of the Mandatory Declassification Review to another government agency — presumably the CIA — for further review.
 The additional pages will likely never be released.
 The CIA has refused requests for similar documents in order to preserve intelligence sources and methods abroad.

-Posted by Michael Chester on Sep 20 2012, With 0 Reads, Filed under Editor, Foreign Relations, Government, Politics.
+Posted by Michael Chester on September 20, 2012, With 0 Reads, Filed under Foreign Policy, Government, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.